Perkedel/CVR_Stuffings/README.md

 ##### To Sticky Props

-Ensure that your props has component `CVRAttachment`.
+Ensure that your prop has component `CVRAttachment`.

 Assign the `attachmentType` to whichever element you'd want this object attached to.
 You can chose `none`, `everything`, or some of which.
 Usually, it is desired to be the `bone`.